gds-operations/vcloud-edge_gateway/README.md

 ### Configure edge gateway services

-You can configure following services on an existing edgegateway using `vcloud-configure-edge`.
+You can configure the following services on an existing edgegateway using `vcloud-configure-edge`.

 - firewall_service
 - nat_service
 - load_balancer_service

+NB: DHCP and VPN Services are not yet supported by the Fog platform underneath.
+Support for these is being considered.

-The `vcloud-configure-edge` tool takes an input YAML file describing one or more of these services, and intelligently updates the edge gateway configuration to match.
+The `vcloud-configure-edge` tool takes an input YAML file describing one or more of these services, and efficiently updates the edge gateway configuration to match.

 Specifically: